3osmic/Group3-repo-projects/API-Testing-Lab.md

 - Create a GitHub account
   - Clone the GitHub repository
 - Install a code editor
-- Download Behave
+- Create a Postman account
-- Install Gherkin
+- Install the python `requests` library

 Examples of code editors:
 - VS Code